dice-roller/documentation/docs/guide/notation/group-rolls.md

 #### Multiple sub-rolls

-With mutliple sub-rolls, the number of sucesses are added together
+With multiple sub-rolls, the number of successes are added together

 ```javascript
 {4d6+2d8, 3d20+3, 5d10+1}>40: {[4, 3, 3, 2]+[2, 6], ([17, 5, 20]+3)*, ([7, 9, 6, 10, 8]+1)*} = 2